-Apple earnings beat expectations as it sells pricier iPhones
+Apple's pricey iPhone X, subscriptions deliver earnings beat

 Apple said it expects operating expenses of $7.95 billion to $8.05 billion in the fourth quarter, compared with analyst estimates of $7.8 billion, according to Thomson Reuters I/B/E/S.

-Reporting by Stephen Nellis in San Francisco and Sonam Rai in Bengaluru; Editing by Lisa Shumaker
+Reporting by Stephen Nellis in San Francisco and Sonam Rai in Bengaluru; Editing by Peter Henderson and Lisa Shumaker